 The amendments to IAS 1 provide a more general approach to the classification of liabilities based on the contractual arrangements in place at the reporting date.
 The amendments clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period and align the wording in all affected paragraphs to refer to the right to defer settlement by at least twelve months and make explicit that only rights in place at the end of the reporting period should affect the classification of a liability.
 The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and are to be applied retrospectively.
-Upon adoption of the amendments to IAS 1, the Preferred Shares of Aecon Utilities at December 31, 2023 will be reclassified from non-current liabilities and bank indebtedness at December 31, 2023 will be reclassified from current liabilities to non-current liabilities in the consolidated balance sheets.
+Upon adoption of the amendments to IAS 1, the Preferred Shares of Aecon Utilities at December 31, 2023 will be reclassified from non-current liabilities to current liabilities in the consolidated balance sheets.